sieis/clever-ant/content/_index.md

         title: Runners' Manual
         subtitle: 'In fermentum odio et tortor laoreet, sed interdum augue ornare. '
         content: >
-          The 2021 Manual will be updated but will be very much the same as 2020.

           Please note the Runner Manual is subject to change and we will notify all registered runners of any changes made.